Delayed-choice quantum eraser: Introduction

-In the basic double-slit experiment, a beam of light (usually from a laser) is directed perpendicularly towards a wall pierced by two parallel slit apertures.
-If a detection screen (anything from a sheet of white paper to a CCD) is put on the other side of the double-slit wall (far enough for light from both slits to overlap), a pattern of light and dark fringes will be observed, a pattern that is called an interference pattern.
+In the basic double-slit experiment, a coherent beam of light (in practice, often a laser) is directed at two (parallel) narrow vertical slits in an otherwise solid barrier.
+If a detection screen is placed at a sufficient distance from the barrier on the other side, one will observe an interference pattern of alternating light and dark fringes.
 Other atomic-scale entities such as electrons are found to exhibit the same behavior when fired toward a double slit.
 By decreasing the brightness of the source sufficiently, individual particles that form the interference pattern are detectable.
 The emergence of an interference pattern suggests that each particle passing through the slits interferes with itself, and that therefore in some sense the particles are going through both slits at once.
 This is an idea that contradicts our everyday experience of discrete objects.

 A well-known thought experiment, which played a vital role in the history of quantum mechanics (for example, see the discussion on Einstein's version of this experiment), demonstrated that if particle detectors are positioned at the slits, showing through which slit a photon goes, the interference pattern will disappear.
 This which-way experiment illustrates the complementarity principle that photons can behave as either particles or as waves, but cannot be simultaneously observed to be both a particle and a wave.

 Technical challenges of the thought experiment prevented realizations of this experiment before the 1970s; similar experiments can now be performed in undergraduate physics labs.